-SEC.
-507.5.8 WATERLINE EXTENSIONS.
+SEC 96.1.507.5.8 WATERLINE EXTENSIONS.

 Sec.
 507.5.8 Waterline Extensions.
 The fire code official may require a waterline extension for the purpose of installing a fire hydrant if a water main is 1,500 feet or less from the property line.
-Water tanks are only allowed if a letter from the applicable water district is provided stating that extending the water line and adding a hydrant is unserviceable.
+Water tanks are only allowed as determined by the fire code official if a letter from the applicable water district is provided stating that the district would not be able to provide service (proper fire flow) if the water line were extended and a hydrant installed.

 SEC.
-605.3.1 SPARK ARRESTERS.
+96.1.605.3.1 SPARK ARRESTERS.